the plan for the future

 - Smaller businesses that are more conservatively financed are at a disadvantage as a larger low cost competitor has arrived so more of them may fail than otherwise would have happened.
 The cycle may thus lead to an increase in scale that is not based on a real cost advantage but from a financial cost advantage.

 - When the economy recovers a smaller number of larger scale businesses have survived.
 The usury economic cycle may then repeat again.

-The usury economic cycle is repeated so interest on money may favour large scale operations.
+The usury economic cycle can be repeated over and over again so interest on money may favour large scale operations.
 The usury economic cycle may have caused the division of labour to go further than it otherwise would have done.
-It is a speculative proposition and it is highly constestable as many other issues also influence the economy of scale and busines profitability.
+It is a speculative proposition and it is highly contestable as many other issues also influence the economy of scale and business profitability.
 The effect of the usury economic cycle favouring large scale operations may have been amplified by the free flow of capital and free trade as this created a competition of everybody against everybody on a world wide scale.

 As a consequence dependencies may have escalated and people may have become less self sufficient.
 Before the middle of the twentieth century most people lived in villages that were largely self dependent.
 Henceforth more and more people live in cities and societies may have become more complex than they would have been without interest on money.
 Specialisation and economies of scale, which are important elements of economic development, have made human civilisation vulnerable, as many people may not be able to survive a collapse of the system.

 The competition element